amirreza-saffarian/reock-compactness-reserve-design/README.md

   Implementation of the Dinkelbach-based solution approach.

 - `load_forest_data.py`
-  Functions for loading and processing the landscape instances.
+  Provides data-loading and preprocessing utilities for the landscape instances used in the computational experiments, including patch areas, costs, adjacency relationships, spatial coordinates, and other instance-specific data.

 - `data/`
   Input data for the computational experiments.